bikeshedders/xchacha-rfc/xchacha.md

 Salsa20 variant used in [NaCl](https://nacl.cr.yp.to).

 HChaCha20 is initialized the same way as the ChaCha cipher, except that HChaCha20 uses a 128-bit nonce and has no counter.
+Instead, the block counter is replaced by the first 32 bits of the nonce.

 Consider the two figures below, where each non-whitespace character represents one nibble of information about the ChaCha states (all numbers little-endian):